-An average of 250 resumes are sent for a corporate job opening which is why you really need to stand out from the competition.
-Showing professional development on a resume like continuing education is always a plus.
-Professional development is alhttps://www.zipjob.com/blog/continuing-education-on-a-resume/so a great way to earn a promotion or even get a raise.
-We’ll show you where and how to include continuing education on your resume.
+The job hunt is a competitive landscape.
+For a mid-level corporate job opening, a recruiter receives an average of 250 resumes.
+Because of this, it’s really important to find ways to stand out from the rest of the hiring pool.
+Showing professional development on a resume is always a plus.
+Professional development is a great way to earn a promotion or even get a raise, which is why learning how to list continuing education on a resume is so important.

 Some industries that may require continuing education are:

-You can also use a different title or a combination like “Education and Professional Development”.
+You can also use a different title or a combination title like Education and Professional Development.

-Listing continuing education on your resume is simple – here is how it's done:
+Listing continuing education on your resume is simple!
+Here is how it's done:

 List your continuing education and any other relevant information.